-In terms of the building, the original window arrangement of the façade was used as the generator for the new flats, and incorporated the original 3.0m floor to ceiling heights on the ground and first floors, whilst the additional third floor has been designed to the standard 2.4m ceiling heights.
-The third floor has been stepped back from the main stone elevation, and a low pitched zinc roof has maintained the ridge line within the ridge of the original Victorian building.
-The windows of the flats to the gable and south elevations have been made as wide as possible to provide a contrast with the proportions of the originals
+The third floor has been stepped back from the main stone elevation, and a low pitched zinc roof has maintained the ridgeline within the ridge of the original Victorian building.
+The windows of the flats to the gable and south elevations were then made as wide as possible to provide a contemporary contrast whilst maximising solar gain.

-Falkirk Council were able to include the community in as much consultation as possible prior to construction so naturally during the works, CCG wanted to do the same.
-A total of 3 general labourers from the FK postcode region were employed as a direct result of the project.
-Also, CCG was able to provide a work placement to Amy Rodgers of Denny High School who was based at CCG’s HQ in Cambuslang, and provided a site tour to students of Stirling University in aid of curriculum support.
+A range of community benefit initiatives were undertaken as a result of the build.
+This included the employment of 3 general labourers from the FK postcode region; a work placement to Amy Rodgers of Denny High School who was based at CCG’s HQ in Cambuslang, and a site tour to students of Stirling University in aid of curriculum support.